Editor’s note: This story was previously published in September 2019. It has since been updated and republished.

 The project brings the company’s strategic development plans into a new area outside of its core market providing investors with promising future growth.

-This last one gives you exposure to a global industrial player in Siemens (OTCMKTS:SIEGY) which, amongst its many ventures, owns 59% of Siemens Gamesa Renewable Energy (OTCMKTS:GCTAF), the world’s largest producer of wind turbines and one of the interesting renewable stocks to buy without going all in on renewables.
+This last one gives you exposure to a global industrial player in Siemens (OTCMKTS:SIEGY) which, among its many ventures, owns 59% of Siemens Gamesa Renewable Energy (OTCMKTS:GCTAF), the world’s largest producer of wind turbines and one of the interesting renewable stocks to buy without going all in on renewables.

 Siemens Gamesa sells its turbines to both onshore and offshore wind farms around the world.